tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

 In this pattern, multiple identical DataFlows run on multiple CPUs, and put results in a queue.
-The master worker receives the output from the queue.
+The master receives the output from the queue.

 To use this pattern with multi-processing, you can do:
 ```